 NSLA hosts career-related events on campus to help students find summer jobs, obtain post-graduation employment, and brainstorm other career opportunities in the national security field.
 We also work jointly with OPIA, OCS , and other student organizations at HLS.

-For questions or comments, please contact our Vice Presidents of Careers directly at email@example.com or firstname.lastname@example.org.
+For questions or comments, please contact our Co-Presidents directly at email@example.com or firstname.lastname@example.org.

 Have questions about certain offices?
 Want to speak to 2Ls and 3Ls who interned there?
 Click to see Who Worked Where

-Department of Justice, National Security Division (NSD), Foreign Investment Review Staff The National Security Division’s Foreign Investment Review Staff (FIRS) serves as DOJ’s representative on the Committee on Foreign Investment in the United States (CFIUS) – a multi-agency body that reviews acquisitions of U.S. companies by foreign entities in order to determine the effects of the acquisition on national security – and Team Telecom – an informal inter-agency group that provides opinions to the Federal Communications Commission (FCC) as to whether granting particular licenses to foreign-owned or -controlled entities will pose national security risks.
-The application deadline is Monday, January 22, 2018.
-For more information visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-99
+Department of Justice, National Security Division (NSD), Foreign Investment Review Staff.
+The National Security Division’s Foreign Investment Review Staff (FIRS) serves as DOJ’s representative on the Committee on Foreign Investment in the United States (CFIUS) – a multi-agency body that reviews acquisitions of U.S. companies by foreign entities in order to determine the effects of the acquisition on national security – and Team Telecom – an informal inter-agency group that provides opinions to the Federal Communications Commission (FCC) as to whether granting particular licenses to foreign-owned or -controlled entities will pose national security risks.
+The application deadline is Friday, August 31, 2018.
+For more information visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-137.

-Department of Justice, NSD, Office Of Justice For Victims Of Overseas Terrorism The Office of Justice for Victims of Overseas Terrorism is responsible for, among other things, providing support to U.S. victims of overseas terrorism by helping them navigate foreign criminal justice systems and by advocating for their voices to be heard around the world.
+Department of Justice, NSD, Office Of Justice For Victims Of Overseas Terrorism.
+The Office of Justice for Victims of Overseas Terrorism is responsible for, among other things, providing support to U.S. victims of overseas terrorism by helping them navigate foreign criminal justice systems and by advocating for their voices to be heard around the world.
 Our office consists of attorneys and professionals with expertise on crime victims’ rights and terrorism.
-The application deadline is Monday, January 15, 2018.
-For more information visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-summer-91
+The application deadlines are as follows: for Spring 2019: all students – August 31, 2018; for summer 2019: for current 2L students – November 15, 2018; for current 1L students – December 15, 2018.
+For more information visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-134

-Department of Justice, Criminal Division, Money Laundering and Asset Recovery The Money Laundering and Asset Recovery Section (MLARS) leads the Department’s asset forfeiture and anti-money laundering enforcement efforts.
-MLARS provides leadership by: (1) prosecuting and coordinating complex, sensitive, multi-district, and international money laundering and asset forfeiture investigations and cases; (2) providing legal and policy assistance and training to federal, state, and local prosecutors and law enforcement personnel, as well as to foreign governments; (3) assisting Departmental and interagency policymakers by developing and reviewing legislative, regulatory, and policy initiatives; and (4) managing the Department’s Asset Forfeiture Program, including distributing forfeited funds and properties to appropriate domestic and foreign law enforcement agencies and to community groups within the United States, as well as adjudicating petitions for remission or mitigation of forfeited assets.The application deadline is Monday, February 02, 2018.
-For more information visit: https://www.justice.gov/legal-careers/job/money-laundering-and-asset-recovery-section-law-student-volunteer-law-student
+Department of Justice, Criminal Division, Money Laundering and Asset Recovery.
+The Money Laundering and Asset Recovery Section (MLARS) leads the Department’s asset forfeiture and anti-money laundering enforcement efforts.
+MLARS provides leadership by: (1) prosecuting and coordinating complex, sensitive, multi-district, and international money laundering and asset forfeiture investigations and cases; (2) providing legal and policy assistance and training to federal, state, and local prosecutors and law enforcement personnel, as well as to foreign governments; (3) assisting Departmental and interagency policymakers by developing and reviewing legislative, regulatory, and policy initiatives; and (4) managing the Department’s Asset Forfeiture Program, including distributing forfeited funds and properties to appropriate domestic and foreign law enforcement agencies and to community groups within the United States, as well as adjudicating petitions for remission or mitigation of forfeited assets.The application deadline for Spring 2019 is September 7, 2018.
+For more information visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-24.

-Department of Justice, Criminal Division, Human Rights and Special Prosecutions The mission of the Human Rights and Specials Prosecutions Section is to enforce federal laws relating to: (1) complex immigration and border crimes; (2) international human rights violations; and (3) certain federal crimes of violence committed outside the United States.
-The application deadline is Monday, February 01, 2018.
-For more information visit: https://www.justice.gov/legal-careers/job/human-rights-and-special-prosecutions-legal-intern-summer
+Department of Justice, Criminal Division, Human Rights and Special Prosecutions.
+The mission of the Human Rights and Specials Prosecutions Section is to enforce federal laws relating to: (1) complex immigration and border crimes; (2) international human rights violations; and (3) certain federal crimes of violence committed outside the United States.
+The application deadlines are as follows: for Summer: February 1; for Fall: May 1 (hiring is completed for Fall 2018); for Spring: October 1.
+For more information visit: https://www.justice.gov/criminal-hrsp/career-opportunities#law-intern.

-United States Marshal Service The U.S. Marshals Service’s (USMS) Office of General Counsel (OGC) provides legal services and guidance to all headquarters and field components of the USMS.
+United States Marshal Service.
+The U.S. Marshals Service’s (USMS) Office of General Counsel (OGC) provides legal services and guidance to all headquarters and field components of the USMS.
 Legal matters addressed by OGC include issues related to judicial security, fugitive apprehension, prisoner transportation, asset seizure and forfeiture, government ethics, administrative law, and civil litigation.
-The application deadline is Monday, February 10, 2018.
-For more information visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-summer-101
+The application deadline is February 8, 2019.
+For more information, visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-summer-101.

 Federal Bureau of Investiation

 Discover an insider’s perspective on FBI operations while gaining unparalleled experience with our Honors Internship and Visiting Scientist Programs, or begin a career directly after graduation with our Collegiate Hiring Initiative.
 To learn more about these opportunities, explore the sections below.
-The application period for the 2018 Summer Honors Internship Program and Collegiate Hiring Initiative is open from August 25th, 2017 until October 15th, 2017.
-Thank you for your interest in the FBI.
-For more information visit: https://www.fbijobs.gov/students/grad-students
+The application period for the 2019 Summer Honors Internship Program and Collegiate Hiring Initiative are not yet open.
+For more information, visit: https://www.fbijobs.gov/students/grad-students.

 Central Intelligence Agency Summer Law Clerk.The CIA Office of General Counsel has a Summer Legal Clerkship Program that allows a small number of exceptionally qualified law students to obtain broad exposure to the practice of intelligence law.
 Although the Office makes no commitment with respect to future employment beyond an individual’s summer clerkship, each participant may be evaluated for future employment at the conclusion of the program.
 There are no opportunities available at this time.
 This program is typically available for second year law students.
-For more information please visit: https://www.cia.gov/careers/opportunities/support-professional/summer-law-clerk.html
+Applications are not yet open.
+For more information please visit: https://www.cia.gov/careers/opportunities/support-professional/summer-law-clerk.html.

 Defense Intelligence Agency DIA’s Summer Legal Internship Program provides promising law students the opportunity to gain practical work experience through legal research, legal writing, briefing legal issues, and policy writing and review.
 Interns are also exposed to the broader Intelligence Community through field trips, information sessions, and panel discussions.
 Interns are appointed for a 10-12-week period from June through August.
-All application materials must be received by September 08, 2017.
-INCOMPLETE APPLICATIONS WILL NOT BE CONSIDERED.
-Applicants will be notified of their selection status no later than December 3, 2017.
-Participation in the Summer Internship Program is contingent upon successful completion of DIA’s Conditions of Employment and award of a Top Secret/ Sensitive Compartmented Information (TS/SCI) clearance no later than May 18, 2018.
-For more information visit: https://diajobs.dia.mil/psp/recnprod/APPLICANT/HRMS/c/DI_HOME.DI_SIGNIN.USF?
+Applications are not yet open.
+For more information visit: https://diajobs.dia.mil/psp/recnprod/APPLICANT/HRMS/c/DI_HOME.DI_SIGNIN.USF?.

 National Security Agency (NSA) The National Security Agency (NSA) Office of General Counsel (OGC) is seeking superior Honors Program applicants who are interested in joining its elite team of lawyers who provide legal advice to the Agency as it carries out its missions.
 At NSA OGC, you will analyze cutting-edge technical and intelligence issues and will frequently provide legal advice that relates to high-profile current events affecting our national security.
 Attorneys working in NSA OGC apply their expertise, skills, and education to solve a variety of challenges not found in the private sector or at any other government agency.
-For more information, please visit: NSA Careers
+Posting closes September 8, 2018.
+For more information, please visit: NSA Careers.

 Department of the Navy (DON) Office of the General Counsel (OGC) Summer Law Clerk Program.
 The DON OGC Summer Law Clerk Program is an exciting way to spend your summer.
 Our program benefits include: a paid summer clerkship; an assigned mentor and co-mentor; assignments in multiple legal practice areas; experience drafting legal writing samples; annual and sick leave; transportation subsidy benefits; scheduled events at the U.S. Capitol, U.S. Supreme Court, Naval Academy, and Naval Ships and Aircraft; potential for an Advance Commitment to work for OGC after law school; and exposure to DON OGC senior leadership, including members of the Senior Executive Service.
-For more information please visit: http://www.secnav.navy.mil/OGC/Documents/15_08_31%20DON%20OGC%20Summer%20Law%20Clerk%20Program%20Blue%20Yellow.pdf.
-Application is open on USA Jobs NOW from October 26, 2016 to November 4, 2016.
-Apply via: https://www.usajobs.gov/GetJob/ViewDetails/453806100/
+Applications are not yet open.
+For more information please visit: www.secnav.navy.mil/OGC/Pages/Law-Students.aspx.

 Department of Treasury General Counsel Summer Intern Program.
 The Department of the Treasury offers a volunteer summer intern program for law students.
 Students selected as summer interns will work in Washington, D.C., in one of the following offices: